AdaCore/xmlada/docs/schema.rst

   and report events if the user is using SAX.
 However, not all parsers are able to validate the document against a DTD (XML/Ada doesn't).

-  Their use tend to greatly diminish.
-Among their limitation are a limit capability to express constraints on the order of tag children, the fact they the DTD themselves are written in a separate language totally different from XML, and that users must learn as a result.
+  Their use tends to greatly diminish.
+Among their limitations are a limited capability to express constraints on the order of tag children, the fact that the DTDs themselves are written in a separate language totally different from XML, and that users must learn this language as a result.

 * XML Schema